 Deacon Andrew E. Saunders, M.A.

-Director of the Catholic Center for Family Spirituality and the
+and was previously the Director of the Catholic Center for Family Spirituality and the

 Coordinator of Programs for the Institute for Christian Spirituality.